BONDY25/JourneyApp/README.md

 ## Current "To Do"

-* Add protection against spam on the Login Page
-* Get total journeys to show on settings page
 * Add delete function to journey details
 * Add edit function to journey details
 * Make view of stats easier to read? fields names on the left, field values on the right or table view?